plan-systems/design-docs/proof-of-correctness.md

-# Proof of Correctness for PLAN
+Securityexploitation# Proof of Correctness for PLAN

 ```
          P urposeful